Sandringham Lease Extension - Your Legal Fees Calculator

 Top Ten Questions relating to Sandringham Lease Extensions

-I’ve just acquired a one bedroom second floor purpose built maisonette inSandringham and I'm deliberating a lease extension as soon as possible e.g. after 24 months of ownership
+My OH and I have just completed on a two bedroom second floor purpose built flat based inSandringham and I'm considering a lease extension as soon as practicable e.g. in 24 months of ownership

-My mortgage provider requires a £500 fee for their to agree a lease extension for my flat in Sandringham...
-I am unable to find any reference of this in my mortgage guide... is this a standard fee to pay?
+My mortgage lender requires a £500 fee for their to agree a lease extension for my flat in Sandringham...
+I can find no mention of this in my mortgage guide... is this a standard charge?

 Find out more about a accredited conveyancer's need to have CQS Policy Templates applicable for conveyancers in Sandringham